 Focus on what you can control: your budget, your income, and your debt.

-In many ways, recessions are brought on by a collective shift in spending habits: consumers spend less and borrow less, which has a ripple effect throughout the whole economy.
+In many ways, recessions are brought on by a collective shift in spending habits: consumers spend less and borrow less, which has a ripple effect throughout the whole economy causing businesses to look for ways to cut costs.

 How do you know if you have too much debt?
 BDO’s Debt-to-income calculator can show you what your ratio is.